-CommonApp Letters of Recommendation
+Common App Letters of Recommendation

-Speaking of application platforms, the Common Application, or CommonApp, is the most common and makes letters of recommendation easy, mostly because it’s all handled right on the platform.
+The Common Application, or Common App, makes the process of getting letters of recommendation easy.
+Mainly because it’s all handled right on the platform.

-CommonApp gives you four types of recommenders to choose from: Personal, Professional, Academic, and High School Official.
-You can invite recommenders, as well as provide them with context, i.e., “I was in your AP English class last year as a junior.
+Common App gives you four recommendation types: Personal, Professional, Academic, and High School Official.
+You can invite recommenders and provide them with context, i.e., “I was in your AP English class last year as a junior.
 I did a presentation on The Portrait of Dorian Gray that received an A (plus extra credit!
-Thank you!) and I would love if you could work this into the recommendation.”
+Thank you!), and I would love it if you could work this into the recommendation.”

 Virtual College Tours